 use-region-p)

-In the example above, the context predicate is (derived-mode-p 'text-mode).
+In the example above, the context predicate tests if the major mode is derived from text-mode and if point is not inside an Org table (anju-at-org-table-p).
 Note that it is defined at a higher level to avoid instantiating menu items if the context does not apply.

 The context predicate can be embedded in the menu item definition itself.
-See more about this with the :visible and :active keywords for the macro easy-menu-define.
+See more about this with the :visible and :active keywords for the macro easy-menu-define (elisp#Easy Menu).

-It is up to the implementer to determine where to best apply the context predicate.
+It is up to the implementer to determine where to best define and apply the context predicate.

 It is recommended to use the customize-variable command to configure context-menu-functions instead of using add-hook for the following reasons: